Living Learning Communities

 Aviation (Application Required)

-The Aviation Living-Learning Community is focused on helping our Aviation majors explore new heights.
-Students will take a major-related course together in the Fall Semester, and either a math course or another major related course in the Spring Semester.
-Students will have more access to Aviation faculty and advisors in and out of the classroom, as well as special experiences only open to students within the community.
+The Aviation Living-Learning Community (LLC) is focused on helping students successfully transition into the aviation program by building relationships with their peers and the aviation faculty members.
+Students who belong to the community will take a major-related course together in the Fall Semester, and another major related course in the Spring Semester.
+Additionally, the LLC members will have more access to aviation faculty, advisors and there will be unique experiences only available to students within the community.

 Health Professions (Application Required)

 This community is for students with majors relating to the health professions, including the College of Health and Human services, but also Pre-Dental and Pre-Medicine, among others.
-Students in this select community will have intentional learning opportunities centered around development in the health professions and beyond.
+Students in this select community will have learning opportunities centered around development in the health professions and beyond.
 Learn from the pros at invite-only events about new technologies and ideas in healthcare and participate in discussions with faculty and staff.
 Students not selected to the Health Professions LLC but still have majors within the College of Health and Human Services are still able to request the Health and Human Services Community, a more general community of College of Health and Human Services majors still living in Sandison Hall, with access to the McKee Nursing Lounge on the first floor.